AR as an Evaluation Playground: Bridging Metrics and Visual Perception of Computer Vision Models: Related Work

-Lastly, as CV models are ultimately used in application domains, it is valuable to understand their in-the-wild performance.
-Out-of-distribution testing is increasingly used for evaluating CV model's generalization; however, it is nontrivial to generate a high-quality OOD dataset~\cite{mukhoti2023raising}.
-Another common way is to report zero-shot performance, i.e., by evaluating the model on unseen datasets.
-For example, most recent depth estimation models~\cite{Rafi2022-mc,depth_anything_v2,Ganj_2025_WACV} all reported their zero-shot performance.
-However, it is still unclear how this performance will translate to real-world performance.
-Prior work, such as TOM~\cite{janaka2024tom} and ARGUS~\cite{10305427} can help researchers prototype CV-based wearable AR assistants and therefore understand these models' performance in the context of specific application domains.
-Additionally, works such as ARFlow~\cite{zhao2024arflow} and ExpAR~\cite{Ganj2023-nt} provide a convenient way to capture and visualize high-quality sensor data, enabling interactive debugging.
-Recent XR-focused evaluation frameworks like ILLIXR~\cite{Huzaifa2021-jj}, CoMIC~\cite{Han2022-bh}, and XRBench~\cite{Kwon2022-vm-mlsys} make it easier for CV researchers to test their models' numerical accuracy and latency in standalone and multi-user applications, but lack support for cross-model and visual comparisons.
+As CV models are ultimately deployed in applications, understanding in-the-wild behavior is also crucial.
+Out-of-distribution and zero-shot testing are increasingly used to probe generalization, but collecting high-quality OOD datasets is difficult~\cite{mukhoti2023raising}, and zero-shot performance on new benchmarks~\cite{Rafi2022-mc,depth_anything_v2,Ganj_2025_WACV} does not always predict how models behave in real AR scenes.
+Systems like TOM~\cite{janaka2024tom} and ARGUS~\cite{10305427} help prototype CV-based wearable AR assistants, making it easier to study model behavior in specific application contexts.
+ARFlow~\cite{zhao2024arflow} and ExpAR~\cite{Ganj2023-nt} simplify capture and visualization of high-quality sensor data for interactive debugging.
+XR-focused evaluation frameworks such as ILLIXR~\cite{Huzaifa2021-jj}, CoMIC~\cite{Han2022-bh}, and XRBench~\cite{Kwon2022-vm-mlsys} make it easier to test numerical accuracy and latency in XR pipelines, but provide limited support for cross-model visual comparison and perception-based analysis.

-\sysname is introduced to address the abovementioned limitations and challenges in understanding the CV performance by providing features such as capture and replay, built-in metrics, and custom experimentation protocols that allow fair and reproducible evaluation and interactive AR tasks and live streaming that enable easy visual perception evaluation.
-Table~\ref{tab:framework_compare} shows the feature comparisons between \sysname and other similar works.
+\sysname is designed to address these limitations by combining capture-and-replay, built-in metrics, and custom experiment protocols with interactive AR tasks and live streaming.
+It allows researchers to (i) run fair, reproducible comparisons across models and devices using shared data and standardized preprocessing, and (ii) directly inspect model behavior through AR tasks such as object placement, occlusion, and point-cloud visualization.
+As summarized in Table~\ref{tab:framework_compare}, \sysname uniquely provides capture/replay, real-time streaming, plug-and-play modules, cross-model comparison, interactive AR tasks.